ColeMei/IntelliSA-CLI/README.md

 - `--fail-on-high` - Exit code 1 only for high-severity findings
 - `--debug-log` - Write detailed trace to JSONL file

-Run `iacsec --help` for all options.
+Run `intellisa --help` for all options.

 ## How IntelliSA Works